marzukia/blog/content/first-custom-keyboard.md

 * **Switch** - These are what the keycap sits on top.
 * **Plate** - The plate sits on top of the PCB.
 * **PCB** - This is the actual circuit board of the keyboard.
 * **Lube** - Lubricant.
-Don't watch custom keyboard videos in front of your spouse, or they'll ask you, \"Why does that person keep talking about lube\".
+Don't watch custom keyboard videos in front of your spouse, or they'll ask you, "Why does that person keep talking about lube".
 * **Krytox 205G0** - This is the gold standard of switch and stabiliser lubricant.
 It's a viscous lubricant that you'll be applying liberally on everything.
 * **Krytox GPL 105** - This is what you imagine when you think of lubricant.
 Very liquid-y, I used this to lubricate my springs.
 * **Stab / Stabiliser** - Stabilisers are attachments that surround your modifiers keys and your space bar.
 Because these keys are big, these stabilisers provide support for those keys.